 5. Planning

 Revenue forecasting and strategic planning go hand in hand.
-And, strategic planning is massively beneficial for businesses.
+Strategic planning is massively beneficial for businesses to grow and prosper.

 The practice of revenue forecasting allows for more effective strategic planning, and also, gives you insight into when you will be able to begin with the implementation of the plans that have been made.
 For example, you will have a clear understanding of when is best to invest to get the most out of it.